 Breaking down call recording laws by state, eleven states have laws that require all-party consent to record phone calls.
 These states are:

 In addition to these states, some state call recording laws are unclear.
 For example, Delaware call recording laws conflict somewhat on whether or not call recording requires one-party or two-party consent in the state.
 Additionally, Vermont call recording laws do not specifically address consent for recording conversations, but the state's courts have ruled on cases around recording in various settings.

 Europe and UK

-There is some variation between countries and some regions have specific exceptions carved out, but a majority of the European and UK call recording laws require two-party consent.
+Looking more widely at Europe, there is some variation in call recording laws between countries, and some regions have specific exceptions carved out, but a majority of countries in Europe have call recording laws that require two-party consent.

-Canadian call recording law requires all-party consent, with some additional requirements.
+Phone call recording laws in Canada require all-party consent, with some additional requirements.
 All parties who are being recorded must be informed that they’re being recorded, what the purpose of recording the call is (all purposes must be divulged here—stating one purpose such as quality assurance makes it legal to use the recording ONLY for quality assurance), and the organization must provide meaningful alternatives if any person on the call objects to being recorded.

 You can learn more about Canada’s approach to recording calls by reading the Privacy Commissioner’s Guidelines for Recording Customer Calls.